 Of course, that begs the question, How do you cut baby nails?
 Relax, Mama.
 Let us help you through this daunting parenting challenge.
 And if you’re looking for more baby content after you, ahem, nail this, we have pages on baby bonding, bow-legged babies, baby bouncers, and more.

 Do you actually need to cut your baby’s nails?

 The answer to this one is yes… very much yes.
 True, your baby’s nails can naturally file themselves while they’re exploring.
-However, those nails do grow fairly fast and can definitely cause harm to you.
-Any mama who has ever caught an overgrown newborn fingernail to the eye can attest to the damage those little daggers can inflict!
+However, those nails grow fast and can definitely cause harm to you.
+Any mama who has ever caught an overgrown newborn fingernail to the eye can attest to the damage those tiny daggers can inflict!
 But even worse, sharp little nails can be harmful to your baby.
 It’s fairly common to see newborns with scary self-inflicted scratches.
-It honestly sort of looks as though they’ve just gotten out of a bar brawl but, nope, it’s just a case of too-long fingernails.
+It honestly sort of looks as though they’ve just gotten out of a bar brawl, but nope, it’s just a case of too-long fingernails.

-You don’t want your baby to get any scratches, and you definitely do not want any scratches they do happen to self-inflict to get infected.
-So absolutely, this is one thing you are going to want to nip in the bud.
+You don’t want your baby to get any scratches — and you definitely don’t want any self-inflicted scratches to get infected.
+So, absolutely, this is one thing you are going to want to nip in the bud.

 How often do you need to cut your baby’s nails?